-- continue to advance the preclinical and clinical development of our product candidates and preclinical and discovery programs; - conduct our ongoing clinical trials of TSHA-101, TSHA-102, TSHA-118, TSHA-120 and TSHA-121, as well as initiate and complete additional clinical trials of TSHA-105 and any other current and future product candidates that we advance; - seek regulatory approval for any product candidates that successfully complete clinical trials; - continue to develop our gene therapy product candidate pipeline and next-generation platforms; - scale up our clinical and regulatory capabilities; - manufacture current good manufacturing practice, or cGMP, material for clinical trials or potential commercial sales; - establish and validate a commercial-scale cGMP manufacturing facility: - establish a commercialization infrastructure and scale up internal and external manufacturing and distribution capabilities to commercialize any product candidates for which we may obtain regulatory approval; - adapt our regulatory compliance efforts to incorporate requirements applicable to marketed products; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, manufacturing quality control, regulatory, manufacturing and scientific and administrative personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting and other expenses in operating as a public company.
+- continue to advance the preclinical and clinical development of our product candidates and preclinical and discovery programs; - conduct our ongoing clinical trials of TSHA-102, TSHA-120 and any other current and future product candidates that we advance; - seek regulatory approval for any product candidates that successfully complete clinical trials; - continue to develop our gene therapy product candidate pipeline and next-generation platforms; - scale up our clinical and regulatory capabilities; - manufacture current good manufacturing practice, or cGMP, material for clinical trials or potential commercial sales; - establish a commercialization infrastructure and scale up internal and external manufacturing and distribution capabilities to commercialize any product candidates for which we may obtain regulatory approval; - adapt our regulatory compliance efforts to incorporate requirements applicable to marketed products; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, manufacturing quality control, regulatory, manufacturing and scientific and administrative personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting and other expenses in operating as a public company.

-To date, we have not generated any revenue.
+In 2022, we generated revenue from the Astellas Transactions; however, to date we have not generated any revenue from product sales.
 To become and remain profitable, we must succeed in developing and eventually commercializing product candidates that generate significant revenue.
 This will require us to be successful in a range of challenging activities, including completing preclinical testing and clinical trials of our product candidates, obtaining regulatory approval, and manufacturing, marketing and selling any product candidates for which we may obtain regulatory approval, as well as discovering and developing additional product candidates.
 We are only in the preliminary stages of most of these activities and all of our product candidates are in clinical or preclinical development.
 We may never succeed in these activities and, even if we do, may never generate any revenue or revenue that is significant enough to achieve profitability.